Updated on July 12, 2023

-There is something to be said for that heritage and aforementioned lore around the radlers’ origins.
-Tradition, even as modern brewers push envelopes further and further with new styles and adjuncts, is a big deal in craft brewing.
-And the radler screams “tradition”.
+There is something to say about the heritage and lore mentioned above around the radlers’ origins.
+Even as modern brewers push envelopes further and further with new styles and adjuncts, tradition is a big deal in craft brewing.
+And the radler screams “tradition.”

-If culture and tradition still haven’t swayed you in the radler’s favor, then how about the idea of customization.
-It’s true that the radler is defined by that basic formula: One part lemonade + one part lager = radler.
+If culture and tradition still haven’t swayed you in the radler’s favor, how about the idea of customization?
+The radler is indeed defined by that basic formula: One part lemonade + one part lager = radler.
 But those are more like guidelines.
 You can make a radler any damn way you want.

 Even in Germany, the proposed birthplace of the radler, Dredge fondly recalls visiting the Augustiner-Keller beer garden, the third largest in Munich (and one of the largest in the world), and finding that he could choose how much or how little lemonade he added to his glass.

-“You collect your glass, you rinse it out, and then there’s someone standing in front of a massive barrel of Helles, and you give them your glass and they fill it with beer,” says Dredge.
+“You collect your glass, rinse it out, and then there’s someone standing in front of a massive barrel of helles, and you give them your glass, and they fill it with beer,” says Dredge.
 “But before that, there’s the tap of lemonade.
 So you can put in as much or as little lemonade as you like.”

 Similarly, Bullen, who went to boarding school in Germany, remembers creating his own radler.
 “It’s almost like a Choose Your Own Adventure,” says Bullen with a chuckle.

-Choice is a big deal.
-We all get to choose what we drink when we order at the brewery or at the pub, but we rarely get the same level of choice as we do when we pour a radler for ourselves (though this, too, is a rare experience).
+The choice is a big deal.
+We all get to choose what we drink when we order at the brewery or the pub, but we rarely get the same level of choice when we pour a radler for ourselves (though this, too, is a rare experience).
 Flexibility and versatility: That’s what makes the radler a mainstay in brewing even now.

-The answer to that question depends on your local bars and your local brewers, and also whether or not you’re okay with getting your radler from a can.
+The answer depends on your local bars and brewers and whether you’re okay with getting your radler from a can.
 Yes, a canned radler, on its face, seems like a strange dismissal of the beverage’s customizable quality, but a radler in a can is still a radler.

 You should make every effort to try a radler out in the wild.
-Any Euro-themed brewery is likely to have one in their lineup, or at least they’ll know how to make one.
+Any Euro-themed brewery will likely have one in their lineup, or at least they’ll know how to make one.

 In the canned department, Dredge swears by Stiegl Radler, which, for whatever reason, is “almost getting a cult following in the UK,” even though the beer is neither rare nor expensive.